 - Stress, skin trauma, or exposure to chemicals.

-- When the immune system mistakenly destroys melanocytes
+- When the immune system mistakenly destroys melanocytes.

-Ginger and Its Potential Role in Vitiligo Management
+Role of Ginger in Vitiligo Management

 Ginger (Zingiber officinale) is packed with beneficial compounds, including: